 1.1 In this Agreement, the following terms shall have the following meanings:

-“Authorised User” means an individual who is authorised by the Institution to have access to the Licensed Material (whether on-site or off-site) via Secure Authentication and who is a member of staff of the Institution (whether permanent or temporary).
+“Authorised User” means an individual who is authorised by the School to have access to the Licensed Material (whether on-site or off-site) via Secure Authentication and who is a member of staff of the School (whether permanent or temporary).

 “Educational Purposes” means use for the purpose of education, teaching, distance learning, private study and/or research.